Understanding Garage Door Openers

 One disadvantage of the belt drive garage door opener is that it’s slightly more expensive than a chain drive garage door opener.
 The belt may also stretch out over time and need to be adjusted to ensure the right amount of tension is constantly applied.
 These garage door openers are not as equipped to handle the weight that chain drives can lift so larger garage doors may not be suitable for a belt drive.

 Are you unsure about a chain drive garage door opener’s constant noise?
 Then a belt drive garage door opener may be the perfect alternative.
-Although this opener does cost a little more on average, many homeowners are happy to spend a little more for a quieter and smoother garage door opener.
+Although the cost of a belt drive garage door opener may be little more on average, many homeowners are happy to spend a little more for a quieter and smoother garage door opener.
 We recommend that homeowners who have bedrooms or common areas attached to the garage use a belt drive opener.
 EXL Garage is ready to provide you with one of these reliable belt drive garage door openers:

 - Elite Series 8550W: This opener features a battery backup, Security+ 2.0 safeguard access and MyQ Technology with WiFi.